app-sre/manifest-bouncer/README.md

 Please see [setup.py](setup.py).

 ## Future work
-- Add check for Kubernetes best-practices such as:

 - Readiness and Liveness Probe
 - Not using the `latest` tag for container images
 - Sequencing of objects (A `Role` should be listed before `RoleBinding`)
+- All containers should be named
+- All ports should be named

 ## Licence